Team-Salt-Lake-City/project-prep/ProjectPrep4.md

 2. User Story sentence : As a user, I want the game to be aesthetically pleasing so that it is easy to navigate.
 3. Feature Tasks : Clean and reactive css design.
 4. Acceptance Tests : Site looks good with a nice color pallet.
+5. Large

 ### Story 3

 1. Title : CODLE
 2. User Story sentence : As a player, I want to see the results from all of my previous sessions.
 3. Feature Tasks :  Use local storage to populate a results page with data from previous game sessions.
 4. Acceptance Tests : Ensure that the locally stored data persists across page reloads.
+5. Mid

 ### Story 4

 1. Title : CODLE
 2. User Story sentence : As a player, I don't want to see the same word two round of each other.
 3. Feature Tasks :  Use conditional and/or while loops.
 4. Acceptance Tests : Ensure that words do not repeat within two rounds.
+5. Small

 ### Story 5